playframework/play-java-hello-world-tutorial/Hello.md

     ![Hello Joe page](images/hello-joe-2.png)

 We hope you've had fun learning about and working with Play.
-To learn more, try one of our example projects. <link to page listing examples>.
+To learn more, try one of our example projects. <link to page listing examples>